This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 }

 The complete code is available on Github.
-With this, we have implemented a highly dynamic, non-intrusive Any.
+With this, we have implemented an extremely dynamic, non-intrusive Any.

 Extensions and Optimizations

-This article provides a very simple introduction to the principles, and the scenarios considered are also very simple.
-For example, inheritance and function overloading are not considered, and there are several areas where runtime efficiency can be optimized.
-Nevertheless, the functionality I’ve implemented may still be more than you need.
-The main point of this article is to express that for a performance-focused language like C++, there are indeed scenarios where such dynamic features are needed.
-However, efficiency and generality are often contradictory.
-At the language level, because generality must be considered, efficiency often falls short.
-For example, RTTI and dynamic_cast are often complained about, but fortunately, compilers provide options to disable them.
-Similarly, my implementation may not fully fit your scenario, but understanding this not-too-difficult principle allows you to implement a version more suitable for your needs.
+This article provides only a very simple introduction to the principles, and the scenarios considered are also quite basic.
+For example, inheritance and function overloading are not considered here, and there are several areas where runtime efficiency could be optimized.
+Nevertheless, the features I’ve written might still be excessive for your needs.
+The main point this article aims to convey is that for a performance-oriented language like C++, there are indeed scenarios where these more dynamic features are required.
+However, efficiency and generality are often contradictory; at the language level, because generality must be considered, efficiency is often not ideal.
+For instance, RTTI and dynamic_cast are often complained about, but fortunately, compilers provide options to disable them.
+Similarly, my implementation may not perfectly fit your scenario, but once you understand these not-so-difficult principles, you can certainly implement a version that is more suitable for your specific needs.

-• Add a global map to record information for all types, enabling the creation of class instances by class name.
+mapto record information for all types, thereby supporting the creation of class instances by class name ...

-Additionally, a current pain point is that all this meta information must be written manually, making it difficult to maintain.
-If the class definition is modified, the registration code must also be modified, or errors will occur.
-A practical solution is to use a code generator to automatically generate this mechanical code.
-For more on how to do this, refer to other articles in this series.
+In addition, a current pain point is that all this meta-information has to be written manually, making it difficult to maintain.
+If internal class definitions are modified, these registration codes must also be modified, otherwise errors will occur.
+A practical solution here is to use a code generator to automatically generate this boilerplate code.
+For information on how to perform these operations, you can refer to other articles in this series.